 Pros of Living in Merida

 - I have met a lot of people and made some good friends.
-Trying to get things done in Mexico gives the expat community a sense of common purpose and makes developing friendships an essential part of successfully surviving here.
+Trying to get things done in Mexico gives the expat community a sense of common purpose and makes developing friendships essential to successfully surviving here.
 Generally, the expat community is more interesting than most people I would meet at home.

-- At social gatherings, Mexicans create a sense of magical camaraderie that does not occur in most other countries.
-(Interestingly the only other place that has given me the same feeling is Russia).
+- Mexicans create a sense of magical camaraderie at social gatherings that do not occur in most other countries.
+(Interestingly, the only other place that has given me the same feeling is Russia).
 There is great ease in conversation and joyfulness that is contagious.
-Go to a bar and you will be invited to dance and sing.
-Yucatans are also eager to help if you need it.
+Go to a bar, and you will be invited to dance and sing.
+Yucatecans are also eager to help if you need it.